Meyiwa123/Ride-Sharing-Optimization/README.md

 This Python script implements a ride-sharing optimization system for a ride-sharing company operating in an urban area.
 The goal of this script is to efficiently match incoming ride requests with available drivers, calculate optimal routes, and provide a seamless experience for passengers and drivers.

+## Problem Description

+In urban areas, ride-sharing platforms like Uber and Lyft have become increasingly popular as a means of transportation.
+However, they face a significant challenge in optimizing ride assignments and route planning to ensure efficient use of resources, minimize passenger wait times, and reduce travel costs for both riders and drivers.

+## Problem Statement

+Imagine you are a software engineer working for a ride-sharing company.
+The company operates in a large city with thousands of drivers and passengers using the platform daily.
+The problem at hand is to optimize the ride assignment and route planning process to improve the overall efficiency of the system while providing a seamless experience for passengers and drivers.

 ## Features

 - **Demand and Supply Matching**: Efficiently matches incoming ride requests with available drivers, considering factors like passenger location, driver location, and ride preferences.